advocacy

 • Finalize the Federal Highway Administration’s cost allocation study, and devise a user-pay system that reflects proportional damage to replenish the Highway Trust Fund

-Freight Rail Benefits the Economy and the Public
+Freight Rail Benefits the Public

 Increasing truck weight limits to 91,000 pounds would negatively affect more than 4,800 bridges, incurring up to $1.1 billion in additional federal investment.